 The increased focus on environmental performance requires AtoN entities to focus on sustainable practices and the identification of ways to reduce its reliance on non-sustainable energy resources, and in turn reduce their overall environmental footprint.

 The impact of humans on the environment also extends beyond local, state and even national boundaries and has global repercussions.
-Some pollution issues are better resolved if a global perspective is adopted and international treaties, conventions, recommendations and protocols often overlap an organization's activities and exert some influence on the level of control which legislation specifies
+Some pollution issues are better resolved if a global perspective is adopted and international treaties, conventions, recommendations and protocols often overlap an organization's activities and exert some influence on the level of control which legislation specifies.

 The Commercial Aspects of Environmental Management

-The impression that increasing the level of environmental controls will increase the cost of doing AtoN work or providing AtoN services is not true.
+The impression that increasing the level of environmental controls will increase the cost of doing AtoN work, or providing AtoN services is not true.
 In fact, the result can be just the opposite and engineering solutions, methodologies and procedures that reduce the impact on the environment can actually reduce AtoN costs.

-Effective environmental management strategies will allow an organization to focus on more sustainable ways of operating, reduce wastage levels, focus on using sustainable resources and reduce reliance on un-sustainable energy resources, promote a responsible corporate image and in general result in more efficient and cleaner operations.
+Effective environmental management strategies will allow an organization to focus on more sustainable ways of operating, reduce wastage levels, focus on using sustainable resources and reduce reliance on un-sustainable energy resources, promote a responsible corporate image and in general, result in more efficient and cleaner operations.
 It reinforces an organization’s commitment in the eyes of clients, employees and members of the public.

 The monetary and non-monetary costs of not pursuing an environmentally responsible approach can be much higher for an organization.
-These can range from bad publicity, financial liability and increasingly, to the costs of clean up or actual criminal prosecution in the event of environmental incidents or disasters.
+These can range from bad publicity, financial liability and increasingly, to the costs of clean-up, or actual criminal prosecution in the event of environmental incidents or disasters.
 The general understanding and awareness of these issues has increased dramatically in the recent past, and as a result there is now a strong emphasis on responsible environmental stewardship, especially in marine areas.
 Local and global communities now have the relevant information at hand to be able to monitor the actions and impacts of authorities or service providers, putting the pressure on those entities to ensure they take their responsibilities seriously.

 References and Legislative Compliance

-Protection of the environment should be of paramount importance to aids to navigation (AtoN) authorities, service providers and AtoN manufacturers.
+Protection of the environment should be of paramount importance to AtoN authorities, service providers and AtoN manufacturers.
 All organizations should commit themselves to comply with relevant local, national and international laws, regulations, standards and codes of practice in their area of operation.
 AtoN authorities and service providers should refer to their local legislation for specific compliance requirements to guide their environmental management.

-Governments, intergovernmental and nongovernmental organizations, major groups, the private sector and civil society, individually or collectively, have a role in environmental governance.
+Governments, intergovernmental and non-governmental organizations, major groups, the private sector and civil society, individually or collectively, have a role in environmental governance.
 Increased global awareness of environmental issues has meant that at the international level, multilateral environmental agreements increasingly play an important role and provide leadership.
 Regional organizations and bodies provide forums for policy development, environmental management implementation and information on sustainable practices.
-AtoN authorities and service providers should look to these as a source of information and assistance in their own environmental stewardship and where possible to identify environmental programs that could possibly be run parallel to their own activities.
+AtoN authorities and service providers should look to these as a source of information and assistance in their own environmental stewardship and, where possible, to identify environmental programs that could possibly be run parallel to their own activities.

 Identification of legislation and standards